Murder of Kristen French: Abduction

 On April 16, 1992, French was walking home from Holy Cross Secondary School.
-French was approached at the entrance of the Grace Lutheran Church parking lot by serial killers Karla Homolka and Paul Bernardo.
+She was approached at the entrance of the Grace Lutheran Church parking lot by Karla Homolka and Paul Bernardo.
 Homolka got out of the car carrying a map, pretending to need assistance.
-When French was assisting Homolka with directions, Bernardo snuck up on her from behind and forced her into the car at knifepoint.
-While French was seated in the front seat, Homolka held down French's hair in order to keep the abductee in check.
+While French was assisting Homolka with directions, Bernardo snuck up on her from behind and forced her into the car at knifepoint.
+French was seated in the front seat, with Homolka holding down her hair in order to keep the abductee in check.
 The kidnapping was seen by several eyewitnesses.

 When French did not come home, her parents reported her disappearance to the police.
 French's shoe was recovered from the parking lot.

 Murder

-The medical examiner's report state she was held in captivity for three days, during which Bernardo and Homolka videotaped themselves torturing and subjecting the 15-year-old to sexual humiliation and degradation while forcing her to drink large amounts of alcohol.
+The medical examiner's report states she was held in captivity for three days, during which Bernardo and Homolka videotaped themselves torturing and subjecting the 15-year-old to sexual humiliation and degradation while forcing her to drink large amounts of alcohol.

 French is remembered for declining cooperation with her abductors in the latter period of her abduction: "Some things are worth dying for".
 She said to Bernardo: "I don't know how your wife can stand being around you."

-French was murdered on April 19, 1992; her naked body was found on April 30, 1992, in a ditch along No. 1 Sideroad in Burlington, about forty-five minutes from St. Catharines.
-Her body was found washed and her hair was cut off, Homolka testified that it was cut to impede identification.
+French was murdered on April 19, 1992; her naked body was found on April 30, 1992, in a ditch along No.1 Sideroad in Burlington, about forty-five minutes from St. Catharines.
+Her body was found washed and her hair was cut off; Homolka would later testify that it was cut to impede identification.
 Pathologist Dr. Noel McAuliffe concluded that French was killed by strangulation.